Master of Arts in History M.A.

 - Full- or part-time studies

-- Thesis-based or course-based program
+- Thesis-based or Major Research Paper Option

 - Research opportunities in six fields of study: Colonialism and Conflict; Regional and Trans-National History; Social and Cultural History; Iberian-American History; Canadian History; European History